 As soon as the helicopter touched the ground on a dusty airfield in southern Afghanistan, the game had been forever changed.
 After a decade of sending vulnerable, manpower-intensive, fuel-guzzling ground convoys to resupply troops at far-flung combat outposts in Iraq and Afghanistan—and seeing those convoys consistently ambushed, blown up or just delayed—the U.S. Marine Corps had had enough.
 So, on Dec.
 17, 2011, the Corps for the first time delivered supplies to troops using a remotely ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Unmanned Cargo Airlift Is Here For Ground Troops".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Unmanned Cargo Airlift Is Here For Ground Troops".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.